pkijowska/courageworks/README.md

 - Add backend for the full functionality
 - Brush up the VR thing.
 Add more VR features?

+## Thank you:
+- Rashida for telling me to stick to the VR idea
+- All my lovely classmates from SEI33.
+You guys challenged me so much and I have learnt so much because of you.
+- Joel for continous support
+- My boyfriend (who is not a programmer) to pat me on back and tell me I am doing great (I did really needed it!)

 ## How to install: